 About a week before the conference this year, I thought

-I want to host an Open Space and talk with other people who are interested in MAME.
+It’d be cool to connect with other people who are interested in MAME.
 Maybe I’ll even show off the front-end I wrote.

 Followed immediately by,

 What if I just brought the arcade and let people have at it?

 I asked the ThatConference organizers for permission to bring it, and got the green light.
 I set it up Sunday night, and people started playing it right away.

 It was exciting for me to watch really young kids mash on the buttons and experience the physical interaction that I remember experiencing as a kid.
 I watched teenagers play games which were created 20-years their prior, with graphics they consider archaic.
 I watched several “older kids” (the kind with grey hair) play games from their childhood.
 Many of these interactions were between parents and their children.
 I heard a dad talking with his son about how brutally difficult Defender was.
 Another time, I watched a mom play a game while her her two smaller children were “helping” to push buttons 🙂 Those interactions, for me, is what arcade games are really about.

 On Wednesday morning, I disassembled it with the help of a fellow named Dave, who was gracious enough to also help me load it into the truck.

 I’m super grateful to all those that played it, asked questions about it, talked with me, or just said, “Hey, cool!”
 I received some really great feedback, and created a list of ToDo’s based on ideas people had.
 I hope I helped inspire others to explore & create.

 Quite a few people were interested in building their own cabinets, or just wanted to dip their feet into the arcade world, so I put together a small list of resources to help people start their journey.